Get world class leadership coaching

 6. Communicate frequently.

 Effective communication isn’t something that you should prioritize or do when you think about it.
-It needs to be constant on your team, especially when 31% of employees wish their manager communicated with them more frequently.
+It needs to be constant.
+Especially, seeing as 31% of employees wish their manager communicated with them more frequently.12

 How can you ensure you’re keeping the lines of communication open with your team?
 A few ideas include:

-• Implementing office hours where employees know you’re free for impromptu or less pressing questions and conversations
+• Implementing office hours where employees know you’re free for impromptu or less pressing questions and candid conversations.

-23% of employees say that they think it’s a problem that their managers don’t ask about their lives outside of work.
-So, make sure that you incorporate some more personal small talk every now and then, as well as provide plenty of opportunities for your team to forge social connections with each other.
+23% of employees say they think it’s a problem that their managers don’t ask about their lives outside work.10 So, make sure you connect with staff on a personal level every now and then and provide opportunities for your team to forge social connections with each other.

 7. Regularly solicit feedback.

-Being a leader isn’t just about offering feedback—it’s about receiving it as well.
+Being in a leadership role isn’t just about offering feedback, it’s about receiving it as well.
 Your employees likely have suggestions and ideas that they’re eager to share.

-In your team meetings and your one-on-ones, dedicate some time to ask employees if they have any feedback they’d like to share.
-Whether it’s a note about the workload of the team or a direction they found confusing, that’s a time when you can get a lot of valuable insights that help you become a better leader.
+In your team meetings and your one-on-ones, dedicate time to asking employees if they have any feedback they’d like to share.
+Whether it’s a note about the workload of the team or a direction they found confusing.
+That’s a time when you can get a lot of valuable insights that help you become a better leader.

 • Maintaining eye contact